 7.1.2 EAS lifecycle management

-7.1.2.1 EAS VNF instantiation
+7.1.2.1 EAS deployment

 Figure 7.1.2.1-1 depicts a procedure that describes how an ASP can consume provisioning MnS to instantiate the EAS.
 It is assumed that both ASP and ECSP consumers have subscribed to the producer of provisioning MnS to receive notifications.